[The stream is slated to start at 1:00 p.m. ET. Please refresh the page if you do not see a player above at that time.]

-As of Tuesday, more than 43,100 cases of coronavirus have been reported in over two dozen countries, resulting in at least 1,018 deaths almost exclusively in China.
+As of Wednesday, more than 45,000 cases of coronavirus have been reported in over two dozen countries, resulting in least 1,115 deaths almost exclusively in China.
 The WHO declared the virus a global health emergency last month, a rare designation that helps the international agency mobilize financial and political support to contain the outbreak.

-The WHO's global research and innovation forum met for the first time Tuesday at the organization's headquarters in Geneva.
-Tedros Adhanom Ghebreyesus, director-general of the WHO, announced the forum last week.
+The WHO's global research and innovation forum met for the first time Tuesday at the organization's headquarters in Geneva and the forum concludes Wednesday.